-(Gre) (Gal) Colluvium, Alluvium, and Landslide Deposits
+Colluvium, Alluvium, and Landslide Deposits

 The youngest sediments in the quadrangle are colluvium, alluvium, and landslide deposits which are all Recent in age.
-The colluvium forms steeply-sloping, cone-shaped deposits along the base of the slopes from which it was derived.
-It is unconsolidated, very angular, very poorly-sorted, clay- to boulder-size material.
+The colluvium (Qc) forms steeply-sloping, cone-shaped deposits along the base of the slopes from which it was derived.
+It is unconsolidated, very angular, very poorly-sorted clays to boulder size material.
 The color and composition of these deposits reflect the formation or formations from which they were derived.
 These deposits are 0-15 feet thick.

-The alluvium occurs along most drainages, at higher elevations, such as Flat Canyon and the South Hills, it forms broad, even surfaces of low relief.
+such as Flat Canyon and the South Hills, it forms broad, even surfaces of low relief.
 Like the colluvium, the composition and color of the alluvium reflect the local bedrock from which it was derived.
-In most cases, it is unconsolidated, gray or brown in color and massive to poorly stratified.
-Alluvial material is clay- to cobble-size, subangular to subrounded, and poorly to well sorted.
+In most cases, it is unconsolidated, gray or brown, in color and massive to poorly stratified.
+Alluvial material is clay- to cobble-size, subangular to subrounded, and poorly- to well-sorted.
 These deposits are generally less than 30 feet thick.